gha3mi/forinv/README.md

 ## Requirements
 To use the `pinverse` module, you need the following:

-- Fortran compiler (tested with Intel, NVIDIA or gfortran)
+- Fortran compiler (tested with Intel and NVIDIA)
 - LAPACK or MKL

 ## Installation